 Explore the opportunities for scholarship funding from the Community Foundation of Greater Memphis.
 Unless specifically noted, scholarship award amounts average between $500 and $1,500.

-The online application process for 2017-18 is now open.
+The online application process for 2017-18 is now closed.

 This scholarship fund advances the educational opportunities of African- American students in Fayette County to create a more just nation and world.

 This scholarship provides support to African-American, graduating high school seniors from Booker T. Washington High School and/or Metropolitan Baptist Church in Memphis, Tennessee.